Formalising the Bruhat-Tits Tree: The Cartan decomposition of

 To prove the uniqueness part, one reduces to showing the following: Let $k_1,k_2\in \GL_n(R)$ and $t, t' \in T(K)$ with entries integral powers $\varpi^{f_i}$ of the uniformiser such that $t k_1 t' = k_2 \in \GL_n(R)$.
 Then there exists a permutation $\sigma \in S_n$ such that $\sigma (t)= t'$, where $\sigma(t)$ is the matrix obtained from $t$ by permuting the entries \link{https://github.com/chrisflav/bruhat-tits/blob/b8d0ceceb5cd243b4a4c20be816d591c319e77e9/BruhatTits/Cartan/Uniqueness.lean\#L56C7-L56C39}{}.
 For this one argues using the determinant and e.g.\ the fact that $|\det(x)|=1$ for any $x\in \GL_n(R)$.

 In Lean, the uniqueness statement then reads as follows.

-For completeness, we also formalise a more literal version of Theorem \ref{thm:cartan-decomp} \link{https://github.com/chrisflav/bruhat-tits/blob/b8d0ceceb5cd243b4a4c20be816d591c319e77e9/BruhatTits/Cartan/Uniqueness.lean\#L165}{}, but when applying the Cartan decomposition, the two \lstinline{theorem}s we give above are more useful.
+For completeness, we also formalise a more literal version of Theorem \ref{thm:cartan-decomp} \link{https://github.com/chrisflav/bruhat-tits/blob/b8d0ceceb5cd243b4a4c20be816d591c319e77e9/BruhatTits/Cartan/Uniqueness.lean\#L165}{}, but when applying the Cartan decomposition, the two formulations we give above are more useful.

 In the formalisation of the proof we often have to pass between elements of $\GL_n(R)$ and elements of $\GL_n(K)$.
 Since these two are distinct types, we use a \emph{coercion} to ease the transition.

 The function \lstinline{GeneralLinearGroup.map R.subtype} is the inclusion $\GL_n(R) \to \GL_n(K)$ and registering this coercion means that Lean automatically inserts this function when it sees an element of $\GL_n(R)$, but expects an element of~$\GL_n(K)$.